symfony/symfony-docs/components/config/definition.rst

 Before defining the children of an array node, you can provide options like:

 ``useAttributeAsKey()``
-    Provide the name of a childnode, whose value should be used as the key in the resulting array ``requiresAtLeastOneElement()``
+    Provide the name of a child node, whose value should be used as the key in the resulting array ``requiresAtLeastOneElement()``
     There should be at least one element in the array (works only when ``isRequired()`` is also called).